BA (Hons) Textile Design

 You can also study this course:

-Develop your own unique style and bring your designs to life with our BA (Hons) in Textile Design.
+Develop your own unique style and bring your designs to life with our Textile Design degree.
 With a focus on craftsmanship and innovation, this course will enable you to develop hands-on skills and equip you to be a successful designer.
 If you want to make your mark on the textile industry, this course can help get you there.

 BNU has been a great place to study, and being in the Red Shed Studios has been a great experience; having such a huge space to work and make in is a real privilege.
 The live projects have really given me a clear view of the industry, it has definitely opened doors for me regarding my future.Szilvia Burrows